Utsavkc789/Utsavkc789/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a FrontEnd Engineer.
+- 🔭 I’m currently working as a Backend Engineer Intern.
-- 🌱 I’m currently learning NEXTJS.
+- 🌱 I’m currently learning NODEJS.
 - 👯 I’m looking to collaborate on web Development.
 - 🤔 I’m looking for Fulltime opportunities.
 - 💬 Ask me about Android Development or any Web Development questions.